 One course of action that could benefit caregivers is talking to their supervisors about their struggles and discuss alternatives to ensure they get more hours of sleep per day.
 If the reason that is causing them to be sleep deprived is that their patient is unable to sleep in the first place (because of conditions like pain, shortness of breath, confusion, or restlessness), they should find a way to address these issues with the entire medical team so that both of them can rest.
 And if the reason is more personal, caregivers should try to identify the cause of their worries and maybe look for support in a counselor, social worker, or even a spiritual guide, if they choose to do so.

-Finally, caregivers shouldn’t feel ashamed about asking for help.
+Finally, caregivers shouldn’t feel ashamed about asking for help and they should do some salf care activities.
 Counting on someone to cover for them for a few hours while they rest, even if it is just two times per week, will make them feel so much better.

 What do you think of these recommendations?
 Have you ever experienced sleep deprivation?
 Share your thoughts about this topic!